 To be successful with vitrification and exert minimal effect on cell viability, a balance between cryoprotectant concentration, cooling and warming rates as well as volume is necessary.

-Our solutions put you in control.
-The method, media, device and accessories have all you need to simplify your workflow – from vitrification and storage to warming of oocytes as well as embryos.
+Our solutions puts you in control.
+The method, media, device and accessories are all you need to simplify your workflow – from vitrification and storage to warming of oocytes as well as embryos.

 Rapid-i™ is a unique vitrification device.
 After loading of the embryos onto the Rapid-i, the device is inserted into a pre-cooled RapidStraw™.
 The air inside the straw is super-cooled by the surrounding liquid nitrogen and the vitrification occurs instantly.

 Sealing of the straw is performed after vitrification which makes it easier for the operator to perform the critical dehydration steps of vitrification within the important time frames.
 When the embryos are to be warmed, the RapidStraw is cut and the Rapid-i retrieved without any contact with surrounding materials, allowing for safe aseptic handling.

 The Rapid-i Vitrification System is an integrated, convenient and closed system for vitrification.